ffeng1996/IROS2019-lifelong-robotic-vision-object-recognition/README.md

   * Hyperparameters: We set 50 epochs for training and 30 epochs for finetuning each task with `learning_rate = 0.01`, `momentum=0.9`, `weight_decay=5e-4`,`batch_size=16`.
   * Model files: Note that models after batch 3 and batch 5 for multitask (cumulative) training scheme (named `model_1.pth` and `model_2.pth`), model after batch 9 for finetuning (naive) scheme (named `model_3.pth`) are provided under `/model`.
   * To run model: Feel free to load specific model in `evaluate.py`.
+  * Please note that multitask (cumulative) training scheme is prohibited in the competition.
 * Script for running the baseline model (with dataloader module for reference):
   * You can load the pretrained model and will generate results samples in your specified directory.
   * The output files (in `csv`) are in the same format and name with the files to be submitted on our official online judgement platform CodaLab ([link](https://codalab.lri.fr/competitions/581)).
 The script will generate nine results csv files and our platform will compute the average precision score automatically.